 Washington (September 12, 2023) — The U.S. Department of State and The Washington Center for Internships and Academic Seminars (TWC) announce the launch of the 2024 application cycle for the Foreign Affairs Information Technology (FAIT) Fellowship.

 Funded by the U.S. Department of State and administered by TWC, the FAIT Fellowship provides two years of academic funding (up to $43,500 annually) for an IT-related bachelor’s or master’s degree program.

-Funded by the State Department, fellows receive academic funding (up to $87,000 for two years), two summer internships with stipend support, professional development, and mentorship.
-Upon successful completion of the fellowship program and Foreign Service entry requirements, fellows receive appointments in the Foreign Service as Information Management Specialists (IMS) to launch exciting careers using their tech skills to support U.S. diplomacy around the world.
+Designed to prepare FAIT Fellows to enter the Foreign Service, the FAIT Fellowship also includes two summer internships with stipend support, professional development, and mentorship.
+Upon successful completion of the fellowship program and Foreign Service entry requirements, fellows receive an appointment in the Foreign Service as an Information Management Specialist (IMS).

 View the website at FAITFellowship.org for information about eligibility requirements, benefits, State Department requirements and more.

 About The Washington Center for Internships and Academic Seminars

 The Washington Center creates flexible, immersive pathways to enhance the pipeline of diverse talent that build more equitable, inclusive workplaces and communities.
 Since our founding, we’ve helped more than 60,000 young people translate their college majors into career paths.
 We use our scale and expertise to customize each learner’s experience to be truly transformative.

 The Department of State’s mission is to protect and promote U.S. security, prosperity, and democratic values and shape an international environment in which all Americans can thrive.
 The Department’s workforce includes some 13,000 members of the Foreign Service, 11,000 Civil Service employees, and 45,000 locally employed staff at more than 270 diplomatic missions worldwide.